-(1) An exceedance of the indicator opacity of 10% will require the owner/operator to promptly investigate the emission unit and make corrections to operations or equipment associated with the exceedance.
-If exceedances continue after the corrections, the DNR may require additional proof to demonstrate compliance (e.g., stack testing).
+(1) An exceedance of the indicator opacity of "no visible emissions" will require the owner or operator to promptly investigate the emission unit and make corrections to operations or equipment associated with the exceedance.
+If exceedances continue after the corrections, the Department may require additional proof to demonstrate compliance (e.g., stack testing).